bawee/taxonomy/README.rst

 2. Prior to running blastp, split up the multi fasta (.faa) file (e.g. using genometools: gt splitfasta -numfiles 10 example.faa)

-3. Use sample PBS script (included) to run both blastp followed by CDS.IPR.blastp_parser.py
+3. Use sample PBS script (included) to run both blastp followed by CDS.IPR.blastp_parser.py on a cluster